L1nkZ/rag2gltf/README.md

 # rag2gltf

-Command-line utility to convert RSM models to glTF 2.0.
+Command-line utility to convert RSM1 and RSM2 models to glTF 2.0.

 ## Prerequisites